 1 The Stock Awards column shows the value of equity awards granted during the year indicated.
 The amounts do not correspond to the actual amounts that may be earned by the named executive officers.
-Equity awards granted during each year may include: (a) awards of restricted stock, or RS, and restricted stock units, or RSUs, under the 2014 Omnibus Incentive Plan; (b) SLO awards under the Annual Incentive Plan; (b) SLO awards under the Annual Incentive Plan; (b) SLO awards are valued at the grant date fair value computed in accordance with FASB ASC Topic 718.
-SLO awards are valued at the fair value at the service inception date based on the percentage of the target bonus to be paid as an SLO award, increased by the 25% premium, using the closing price of our common stock on the first trading day of the calendar year, where the service inception date is the beginning of the calendar year.
+Equity awards granted during each year may include: (a) awards of restricted stock, or RSAs, and restricted stock units, or RSUs, under the 2014 Incentive Plan; (b) SLO awards under the Annual Incentive Plan; and (c) PSU awards granted under the 2014 Incentive Plan.
+RSA and RSU awards are valued at the grant date fair value computed in accordance with FASB ASC Topic 718.
+SLO awards are valued at the fair value at the service inception date based on the percentage of the target bonus to be paid as an SLO award, increased by the 25% premium, using the average closing price of our common stock for the first 15 trading days of the calendar year, where the service inception date is the beginning of the calendar year.
 PSU awards are valued based on the grant date fair value on the date on which the PSU award was granted by the Compensation Committee.
 In valuing the SLO awards and PSU awards, we assumed the probable achievement of the target levels for the primary performance goals.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures.
-For the portion of PSU awards earned based on February 16, 2015; \$57.14 per share for the PSU granted on February 17, 2016; and \$46.07 per share for the PSU granted on March 21, 2017).
-For the new hire PSUs awarded to Mr. Doheny on September 18, 2017 in connection with his employment, the grant date fair value is based on a Monte Carlo simulation of \$10.63 per share.
-For additional assumptions made in valuing these awards and other information, see Note 18, "Stockholders' Equity," of Notes to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
-For the PSU awards granted on March 21, 2019 PSUs), is as follows:
+For the portion of PSU awards earned based on relative TSR, the grant date fair value is based on a Monte Carlo simulation that determines the likely payout of the award (which were \$43.40 per share for the PSU granted on February 13, 2018; \$59.15 and \$57.34 per share for the PSUs granted on February 13, 2019 and February 14, 2019, respectively; and \$38.87 and \$34.08 per share for the PSUs granted on February 12, 2020 and February 13, 2020, respectively).
+For the December 2020 modification to the 2017 new hire PSU award for Mr. Doheny, the grant date fair value for the portion modified to extend the performance period to September 2022 was based on a Monte Carlo simulation value determined as of the modification date (which was \$12.67 per share).
+For additional assumptions made in valuing these awards and other information, see Note 21, "Stockholders' Equity (Deficit)," of Notes to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
+For the PSU awards granted in February 2020, the value of the awards as of the grant date, assuming that the highest level of performance conditions would be achieved (which is 200% of target for the 2020-2022 PSUs), is as follows:

-Name Maximum 2017-2019 PSU Award (\$)
+Name Maximum 2020-2022 PSU Award (\$)

-Mr. Peribere 15,118,052

-Mr. Stiehl 608,928

-Mr. Doheny -
+Mr. Doheny 8,862,044

+Mr. Sullivan 1,672,218

-Mr. Chammas 1,883,418
+Mr. Chammas 1,663,891

-Mr. Deily 1,892,720
+Mr. Deily 1,730,848

-Ms. Lowe 2,203,432
+Ms. Willis 784,180

-2 The amounts in the Non-Equity Incentive Compensation column for 2017 reflect the cash portion of annual bonuses earned by the named executive officers for 2017.
-Mr. Deily received an SLO award for a portion of his annual bonus for 2017.
-The value of the SLO award portion of his annual bonus at the service inception date is included in the Stock Awards column.
-For further discussion regarding annual bonus awards in 2017, see "-Compensation Discussion and Analysis-2017 Compensation Decisions: Base Salary and Incentive Compensation-Annual Incentive Compensation."
+2 The amounts in the Non-Equity Incentive Compensation column for 2020 reflect the cash portion of annual bonuses earned by the named executive officers for 2020.
+Mr. Doheny received an SLO award for the entirety of his annual bonus for 2020.
+The value of the SLO award portion of annual bonuses at the service inception date is included in the Stock Awards column.
+For further discussion regarding annual bonus awards in 2020, see "-Compensation Discussion and Analysis-2020 Compensation Decisions and Results-Annual Incentive Compensation."

-3 The amounts shown in the All Other Compensation column for 2017 are attributable to the following:
+3 The amounts shown in the All Other Compensation column for 2020 are attributable to the following: